 Source: The Expanding Airport - Mobile Lounges at Washington Dulles International Airport (by Charles and Ray Eames, 1958)

 Eero Saarinen expected that mobile lounges would be more popular than a long walk through the hallways of a terminal, extended far from baggage claim in order to accommodate enough loading/unloading jets at one time.
-However, trans running on rails or guideways became the popular vehicle.
+However, trains running on rails or guideways became the popular vehicle.

 A former president of the Metropolitan Washington Airport Authority suggested why:15